Animals

 Frogs, common newts and toads are found around and in the

-ponds; frog spawn is often seen in spring and the school
+ponds; frog spawn is sometimes seen in spring and the school

 children catch tadpoles and baby newts when pond dipping.